KnowageLabs/Knowage-Server/README.md

 [![Documentation badge](https://img.shields.io/readthedocs/knowage.svg)](https://knowage.rtfd.io/)
 [![Build Status](https://travis-ci.com/KnowageLabs/Knowage-Server.svg?branch=master)](https://travis-ci.com/KnowageLabs/Knowage-Server)

-Knowage is the full capabilities open source suite for modern business analytics over traditional sources and big data systems.
+KNOWAGE is the open source analytics and business intelligence suite that allows you to combine traditional data and big/cloud data sources into valuable and meaningful information.
 Its features, such as data federation, mash-up, data/text mining and advanced data visualization, give comprehensive support to rich and multi-source data analysis.
-The suite is composed of several modules, each one conceived for a specific analytical domain.
+The suite is composed of two main modules and four aditional plugins, each one conceived for a specific analytical domain.
 They can be used individually as complete solution for a certain task, or combined with one another to ensure full coverage of user’ requirements.